Vinit-Gore/Twitter-Sentiment-Analysis/README.md

 ## Work Done By Me

 The challenge has been succesfully completed.
-Additionally, it takes input keyword and searches tweets accordingly and thus generates a file named by the same keyword.
+Additionally, it takes input keyword and searches related tweets and generates a csv file named by the same keyword.
 The threshold for the polarity is zero.